Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Appendix

 As an interesting side note, the mining pools that experienced greater activity after the ban are labeled as those of \href{https://www.blockchain.com/explorer/addresses/btc/12dRugNcdxK39288NjcDV4GX7rMsKCGn6B}{Antpool} and \href{https://www.blockchain.com/explorer/addresses/btc/18cBEMRxXHqzWWCxZNtU91F5sbUNKhL5PX}{ViaBTC}.
 Both companies were, and still are, headquartered in China.
 In contrast, Binance and Huobi, both of which experienced marked decreases in mining (Figure~\ref{fig_china_pools}), are no longer based in China, which suggests a consolidation of Bitcoin mining among Chinese miners.
-Whether or not such consolidation of Bitcoin mining was deliberate or happenstance, it may further support our virtualization hypothesis in either case.
+Whether or not such consolidation of Bitcoin mining was deliberate or happenstance, it may further support our resource flexibility hypothesis in either case.
 A deliberate consolidation would require high frictions, such as the costs and logistical challenges of relocating specialized ASIC hardware and significant electricity consumption, to prevent miners from migrating out of the jurisdiction.
-On the other hand, if the consolidation was happenstance, it still underscores the rigidity and lack of adaptability in less virtualized systems like Bitcoin.
-Either way, the observed consolidation among Chinese miners lends further credence to our virtualization hypothesis, highlighting the role of virtualization in shaping the decentralization dynamics of blockchain networks.
+On the other hand, if the consolidation was happenstance, it still underscores the rigidity and lack of adaptability in less flexible systems like Bitcoin.
+Either way, the observed consolidation among Chinese miners lends further credence to our resource flexibility hypothesis, highlighting the role of resource flexibility in shaping the decentralization dynamics of blockchain networks.